Divorce and Taxes

 The IRS generally doesn't consider the transfer of assets between divorcing spouses a taxable event.
-As long as you can demonstrate that divorce was the reason for the asset transfer, you can transfer cash and assets between you and your divorcing spouse tax free.

-If you and your spouse have accumulated assets such as mutual funds, stocks, bonds, or artwork, you can be subject to a large capital gains tax bill when you attempt to divide them.
+As long as you can demonstrate that divorce was the reason, you can transfer cash and assets between you and your divorcing spouse tax-free.
+But if you and your spouse have accumulated assets such as mutual funds, stocks, bonds, or artwork, you can be subject to a large capital gains tax bill when you attempt to divide them.

-For example, when you buy stock shares from your spouse the cost of that stock (for you) has risen.
-However, you will still be taxed based on the capital gain earned between the time you and your spouse purchased the stock at the original price and when you sell.
-Meanwhile, your ex-spouse does not need to pay taxes on the money you paid to buy the stock from him or her.
+For example, when you buy stock shares from your spouse, the cost of that stock (for you) has risen.
+However, you'll still be taxed based on the capital gain earned between the time you and your spouse purchased the stock at the original price and when you sell.
+Meanwhile, your ex-spouse doesn't need to pay taxes on the money you paid to buy the stock from him or her.

 For most couples, their home is their most valuable jointly-owned asset.
-Typically, upon divorce you have three options:
+Typically, upon divorce, you have three options:

 - Allow one spouse to buy out the other's interest in the property.

-You can avoid paying capital gains taxes on the profits from your home sale if you reinvest the home sale proceeds within two years after the sale of your home.
+You can avoid paying capital gains taxes on the profits from your home sale if you reinvest the home sale proceeds within two years.
 The home must be your principal residence, meaning you have lived in the home at least three years out of the last five.

-Retirement funds can be treated as marital property during a divorce settlement, so you may have to share retirement funds with your spouse.
+Retirement funds can be treated as marital property during a divorce settlement, so you may have to share retirement funds (including Social Security) with your spouse.
 If your spouse has a right to a portion of your retirement funds, you must adhere to the applicable tax laws when you make distributions.
 You are not allowed to "alienate" or "assign" your qualified pension plan distributions to anyone else.